GLIDE-LLC/docs/glide-performance-framework/README.md

 	 ▪️  A performance budget is a set of limits imposed on metrics that affect site performance

-	 ▪️  This could be the total size of a page, the time it takes to load on a mobile network, or even the number of HTTP requests that are sent
+	 ▪️  This could be the total size of a page, the time it takes to load on a mobile, or even the number of HTTP requests

 	 ▪️  Defining a budget helps get the web performance conversation started